micke/valid_email2/README.md

 ## Requirements

 This gem requires Rails 3.2 or 4.0.
-It is tested against both versions under:
+It is tested against both versions using:
 * Ruby-1.9
 * Ruby-2.0
 * Ruby-2.1
 * JRuby-1.9
-* JRuby-2.0
-* Rubinius-2.1

 ## Contributing